Rio Grande Rivalry (football): Series history

 The rivalry between New Mexico's only two NCAA Division I institutions dates back to January 1, 1894 – eighteen years before New Mexico achieved statehood – when the schools met in a football contest in Albuquerque.
 While it is clear that New Mexico won that first game, school records seem to disagree on the score.
 According to New Mexico media guides the final score was 25–5 but according to New Mexico State media guides the score was 18–6.
 By the time New Mexico entered the union in 1912 UNM and New Mexico A&M (as NMSU was known prior to 1959) had already met on the gridiron six times.
+Until 1937, the series was competitive with the Aggies holding a 15–12–4 lead over the Lobos.
+Starting in 1938 the Lobos began to dominate the series, starting with a streak of 18 straight wins over the Aggies from 1938 to 1958 (including a three year stretch during World War II when the game was not played).
+From 1959 to 1968, however, the Aggies won seven of ten meetings, mostly during the tenure of College Football Hall of Fame head coach Warren B. Woodson.
+Although the Aggies defeated the Lobos in their first meeting after Woodson's departure in 1968, the Lobos resumed their dominance in the series the following year, winning 16 of the next 18 meetings (including a tie in 1971).
 Beginning in 1993, the two universities played for the Maloof Trophy, but it was short-lived; the trophy was retired in 2000.

-Until 1937, the series was competitive with the Aggies holding a 15–12–4 lead over the Lobos.
-Since 1938, the Lobos have dominated the series 55–16–1 except during 1959–1968 when the Aggies won 7 of 10 meetings.
-The Lobos all-time advantage is 73–33–5, however the rivalry remains spirited.
-Most recently the Aggies defeated the Lobos 21–9 on October 15, 2022.
-The September 26, 2009 game when the Aggies won 20–17 in Albuquerque was the 100th time the teams had played each other.
+The Lobos all-time advantage is 74–35–5, however the rivalry remains spirited, with the series even at seven wins each over the past 14 games dating back to the 100th meeting between the schools in 2009.
+Most recently the Lobos defeated the Aggies 50–40 on September 28, 2024.

 In August 2020, New Mexico State postponed football and fall sports due to COVID-19 with consideration for a spring football season.
 The Mountain West Conference initially postponed fall sports for New Mexico and other member schools as well, but New Mexico and other member schools began a conference-only schedule beginning in late October.
 The 2020 season was the first since 1945 without the rivalry game.